Hundreds on Maui “paddle out” in remembrance of George Floyd

-Over 300 Maui residents attended a “paddle out” at Laniapoko Beach on Sunday to remember George Floyd, a black man who died while under Minneapolis Police custody.
+Over 300 Maui residents attended a “paddle out” at Launiupoko Beach on Sunday to remember George Floyd, a black man who died while under Minneapolis Police custody.

 Makawao resident Jennifer McGurn learned of the floating memorial through word of mouth.